Enabling Fast and Accurate Neutral Atom Readout through Image Denoising

 A large fraction of the total time during fault-tolerant quantum computing is spent on readout, as \textit{qubit readout is the slowest and most error-prone step}, which not only limits the speed but also significantly impacts the error suppression capabilities of the quantum error correction code.

 \textbf{Why is readout slow in neutral atom architectures?} In neutral atom systems, all atoms in the array are illuminated with a laser.
-If a qubit is in state $\ket{1}$, it will scatter photons; if it is in state $\ket{0}$, it will remain dark.
+If a qubit is in state $\ket{1}$, it will emit photons; if it is in state $\ket{0}$, it will remain dark.
 These scattered photons are collected by a highly sensitive camera to determine each qubit's state.
-However, each atom emits only a small number of photons, and the optics can only collect a small fraction of them.
+However, each atom can at most emit a fixed number of photons per unit time, and the optics can only collect and detect a small fraction of the emitted photons.

-To measure a qubit accurately, the system needs to collect more photons from the atom.
-It can do this by either increasing the laser power or extending the exposure time.
-Increasing the power risks overheating the atom, which can cause it to escape its trap, or jump to an unwanted energy level, or experience crosstalk.
+To measure a qubit accurately, the system needs to collect a sizable number of photons from the atom.
+To increase the collected photons, we can increase the laser power or increase the duration of the readout pulse.
+Increasing the power only increases the photon emission rate up to a limit set by atomic parameters, and risks overheating the atom, which can cause it to escape its trap, or jump to an unwanted energy level, or experience crosstalk.